bryantanjw/lesswrong-gpt/README.md

 npm run scrape
 ```

-This scrapes all of the posts from the Wait But Why website and saves them to a json file.
+This scrapes the top 5000 posts from the LessWrong website and saves them to a json file.
+For simplicity and cost, this project only later embeds the top 300 posts.

 1. Run embedding script